The different ways that government makes a purchase

-The RFQ will provide instructions to suppliers as to what information you need to include in your Offer.
-Offers from suppliers must be received in writing.
+The RFQ will provide instructions to suppliers as to what information you need to include in your offer.
+We must receive your offer in writing.

 Open tenderShow more

-Requests for open tenders are advertised on the Tenders WA website so that all suppliers have an equal opportunity to bid.
-Sometimes open tenders are also advertised in metropolitan, national and regional newspapers.
+Government advertises requests for open tenders on the Tenders WA website so that all suppliers have an equal opportunity to bid.
+Sometimes we also advertise open tenders in metropolitan, national and regional newspapers.

-Potential suppliers must follow the instructions in the Request document when submitting their bid.
+You must follow the instructions in the request document when submitting your bid.

-Finance helps agencies to purchase goods and services when the total estimated value of the contract is $250,000 and above or there is greater risk involved.
+The Department of Finance helps agencies to purchase goods and services when the total estimated value of their contract is $250,000 and above, or there is greater risk involved.
 If you are successful in tendering for a good and services contract with a government agency, the contract will be between you and that government agency.